JacopoPan/RaspBuzzTutorial/README.md

 # Step 2: Prepare the Raspberry Pi  3s

-We now want to install our Raspberry Pi 3 Model B+ with ROS Kinetik Kame.
-While this can be done in multiple ways (e.g. [with Raspian](http://wiki.ros.org/ROSberryPi/Installing%20ROS%20Kinetic%20on%20the%20Raspberry%20Pi) or using [Ubuntu Mate](https://ubuntu-pi-flavour-maker.org/download/) and the [traditional ROS instructions](http://wiki.ros.org/kinetic/Installation/Ubuntu)), the simplest one is probably to use one of the pre-installed images made available by [Ubiquity Robotics](https://downloads.ubiquityrobotics.com/pi.html).
+We now need to install our Raspberry Pi 3 Model B+ with ROS Kinetik Kame.
+While this can be done in multiple ways (e.g., [with Raspian](http://wiki.ros.org/ROSberryPi/Installing%20ROS%20Kinetic%20on%20the%20Raspberry%20Pi) or using [Ubuntu Mate](https://ubuntu-pi-flavour-maker.org/download/) and the [traditional ROS installation instructions](http://wiki.ros.org/kinetic/Installation/Ubuntu)), the simplest one is probably to use one of the pre-installed images made available by [Ubiquity Robotics](https://downloads.ubiquityrobotics.com/pi.html).

 - [format your Raspberry Pi's SD card ](https://www.sdcard.org/downloads/formatter/) (if necessary)
 - flash Ubiquity's image to the card using [Etcher](https://www.balena.io/etcher/) or `gnome-disk-utility`

-To avoid certificates validity issues when connecting to the internet, after booting the Raspberry Pi for the first time open a terminal (Ctrl+Alt+t) and type
+To avoid certificates validity issues when connecting to the internet, after booting the Raspberry Pi for the first time, open a terminal (`Ctrl`+`Alt`+`t`) and type:

 ```
 $ sudo crontab -e
 ```

-select your preferred text editor (i.e., `vim`) and add line
+Select your preferred text editor (i.e., `vim`) and add the following line:

 ```
 @reboot date -s "20 JUL 2019 20:17:00"
 ```

-save and close.
+Save and close.
 Reboot.
 Before moving to the next step, install these additional ROS packages:

 `sudo apt-get install ros-kinetic-mavros* ros-kinetic-tf2-geometry-msgs ros-kinetic-image-transport ros-kinetic-cv-bridge libjson-glib-dev`